Jarmander333/vlc-video-shuffler/README.md

 Use GCC to compile the source code with "gcc video.c -o video" without the quotes of course

-Then run "./video" in Linux, not Sure about MacOS...
+Then run "./video" in Linux, not sure about MacOS...

 --------------------------------------------------------
 ### NOTES: